imajus/neobase-ai-dba/SETUP.md

 1. Access the client app at the configured URL (default: http://localhost:5173)

 2. Generate a signup secret using admin credentials:
-   - Send a POST request to `api/auth/generate-signup-secret` with admin username & password
+   - Send a POST request to your backend at`${BACKEND_URL}/api/auth/generate-signup-secret` with admin username & password(mentioned in your .env)
    - Example using curl:
      ```bash
      curl -X POST http://localhost:3000/api/auth/generate-signup-secret \